FOSSBilling/FOSSBilling/README.md

 * A new layout for [our website](https://fossbilling.org) ([source repository](https://github.com/FOSSBilling/website))
 * Infographics and branding assets for our socials

 We'll be using [Tailwind CSS](https://tailwindcss.com/) wherever we can.
 [Our website](https://fossbilling.org) is now live and built using Tailwind CSS.
-While the admin and client themes aren't ready yet, we're planning to stick to one framework everywhere and that'll likely be Tailwind CSS.
+While the admin and client themes aren't ready yet, we're planning to make things simpler and stick to one framework everywhere and going forward that will be Tailwind CSS.

 ### Develop
 We need developers.